 Of course, for many years he has not been able to personally taste the myriad of wines evaluated, but instead uses the help of employees who are responsible for certain countries or regions.
 Naturally, there are often changes in personnel.
 At the end of 2014, the crew consisted of Jeb Dunnuck, Luis Gutierrez, Monica Larner, Neal Martin, Lisa Perrotti-Brown, Stephan Reinhardt, David Schildknecht and Mark Squires.
 Parker reserved himself for Bordeaux and Northern California.
 Antonio previously worked for Parker Galloni, Jay Miller, Daniel Thomases and Pierre Rovani.

-Parker received many honors and awards for his wine-related achievements.
-In 1992 he received the Order "Chevalier de l'Ordre du Mérite National".
-One year later he received the "Wine and Vine Communication Award" from Moët Hennessy ( LVMH ) for his French editions on Burgundy and Bordeaux.
-In 1995 he became honorary citizen of the viticulture community Châteauneuf-du-Pape in the Rhone Valley.
-The absolute highlight was the decree signed in 1999 by French President Jacques Chirac (* 1932), which made Parker a Knight of the Legion of Honor.
+Parker has received many honors and awards for his performance in wine ratings.
+In 1992 he received the order "Chevalier de l'Ordre du Mérite National".
+A year later, he received the Wine and Vine Communication Award from Moët Hennessy ( LVMH ) for his French editions on Burgundy and Bordeaux.
+In 1995 he became an honorary citizen of the wine-growing community Châteauneuf-du-Pape in the Rhone Valley.
+The absolute highlight was the decree signed by French President Jacques Chirac (* 1932) in 1999, which made Parker a knight of the Legion of Honor.